For more information or questions, please contact Robert Dreblow at email@example.com

 Weed kicked off the client-side pressure for better governance around the digital ad space.
 Under his leadership Unilever has set the benchmark for improved viewability standards and leveraging of third party verification vendors, alongside – most recently at Advertising Week in new York calling for further action on ad fraud and brand safety.

 He has worked for Unilever since 1983 and took up his current role in 2010.

-Our jury represents a hugely experienced team of marketers and WFA partners.
-Chaired by WFA President and RBS CMO David Wheldon, it includes a wide range of sector and regional expertise, making it perfectly equipped to identify those who make the biggest impact on the global marketing business.
+Chaired by WFA President and RBS CMO David Wheldon, the 2017 jury included a wide range of sector and regional expertise, making it perfectly equipped to identify those who make the biggest impact on the global marketing business.

 David Wheldon CMO, RBS

 David is CMO of RBS and President of the World Federation of Advertisers.
 He started his career on the agency side before moving into brand marketing roles at Coca-Cola and Vodafone.

 Prior to joining RBS in July 2015, he was Managing Director of Brand, Reputation and Citizenship at Barclays

 Stephan is CEO of the World Federation of Advertisers, overseeing its work on marketing and public affairs as well as being a member of the WFA’s Executive Committee.

 Prior to joining the WFA, he worked at the United Nations in New York and later in marketing and management roles at L’Oréal.

 Spencer Lee Commercial Director, AirAsia